-This all-day workshop on SQL Server will provide coverage of the full range of the platform's capabilities and optimal usage of them, from core features like security and T-SQL language improvements; to new innovations like running SQL Server in containers and stretching its storage to Azure; to the latest in operational analytics, machine learning (ML) and Big Data.
+This all-day workshop on SQL Server will provide coverage of a wide range of the platform's capabilities and optimal usage of them, from core features like security and T-SQL language improvements; to new innovations like running SQL Server in containers and utilizing temporal tables; to the latest in operational analytics, machine learning (ML) and Big Data.
 You'll learn about critical features that have been in the product for some time, as well as many of the latest features, delivered in SQL Server 2019.
 That's the tl;dr. For details, read on!

 We'll kick things off with the most important features added to the relational engine, including broad multi-platform support across Windows, Linux, and Docker.
 Then you'll explore all the latest T-SQL enhancements, including more convenient DDL statements, new string split, join, and aggregate functions, partition truncation, and other language improvements.